Status Pages are available on Pro and Enterprise plans.

 Create a Service

-To create a service, you first need to creat an organization.
+To create a service, you first need to create an organization.- Then, select

 Services